-The State Bar's database, iMIS, is used to maintain current membership information and collect Supreme Court required information, such as professional liability insurance and pro bono service.
+The State Bar's current database, iMIS, will be replaced with Euclid's ClearVantage Association Management Software in early 2021.
+It is used to maintain current membership information and collect Supreme Court required information, such as professional liability insurance and pro bono service.
 The State Bar offers membership data lists and email services to the public subject to conditions of the Membership Data Agreement and the Email Services Agreement.